AFelipeTrujillo/php-factorenergia-assessment/README.md

 **_Notes_**: I used a subquery to ensure that only contracts with readings were included.
 Using a LEFT JOIN directly would affect the measurement of the average; it is probable that there are contracts with readings that affect the calculation.

-c.
-Find all clients who have at least one contract but have NEVER received an invoice.
+3. Find all clients who have at least one contract but have NEVER received an invoice.
 Return: client name, fiscal_id, and contract count.

 ```sql